Positive results from study of drug to treat patients with breast cancer published

 Kintor Pharmaceutical Limited, a clinical stage biotech company has developed Pruxelutamide, an oral new generation AR antagonist which has shown promising activity in heavily pretreated AR+ mBC patients.

-The results were published in the international journal, European Journal of Cancer further demonstrating the efficacy and safety of the drug, the company says.
+The results were published in the international journal, European Journal of Cancer further demonstrating the efficacy and safety of the drug, Kintor Pharmaceutical says.

 Other highlights included pruxelutamide showed an acceptable safety profile in heavily pretreated AR+ mBC, that the recommended phase 2 dose of the drug was defined as 200 mg orally once a day and that patients with PIK3CA pathogenic mutation showed longer progression-free survival.